IED Frequently Asked Questions

 would eliminate the popping, but also eliminate some of the fun of having your

 HD.
-Usually the IED's do put enough extra fuel into the off throttle mixture to
+Usually the XIED's do put enough extra fuel into the off throttle mixture to

 reduce the decel popping.
 But rider style (not quite letting off the throttle,